decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 First, as long as the Primary does not crash, the Backup will not initiate a view change.
 In that case, commands sent by a client will arrive in $<\Delta$ time, be processed in a batch in $<\Delta$ time, and sent a response in $<\Delta$ time, for a total of $<3\Delta$ time.

 Now consider a client command and the Primary crashing.
 There are two cases:

 1. The Primary crashes after sending the client command to the Backup (but before sending a response).
 In this case, the Backup will receive the command at time $<3\Delta$.
 Will detect the Primary crashed by time $<5\Delta$, and will send the response.
 The client will receive the response in at most $<6\Delta$ time.

-2. The Primary crashes just before sending the client command to the Backup, so just at $<2Delta$ from when the client sends a command.
+2. The Primary crashes just before sending the client command to the Backup, so just at $<2 \Delta$ from when the client sends a command.
 This means that the last command from the Primary to the Backup is sent at $<\Delta$ and arrives at $<2\Delta$ from the client command.
 So the Backup will start a view change at time $<4\Delta$.
 The client will receive the view change in time $<5\Delta$.
 The client will resend the command to the Backup and get a response after $<3 \Delta$.
 So the client will receive a response in at most $<8 \Delta$ time.

 Finally, after the view change, each command sent to the Backup will get a response in $<3 \Delta$ time.

 ### Safety analysis

 For a client command, let's define its linearization point as:

 1. **Type 1**: If the Primary sends the command to the Backup then the time it sends is the linearization point.
 2. **Type 2**: Otherwise, the Primary crashed before sending the command to the Backup so define the linearization point as the time the Backup executes the command.